ZhaoZeyu1995/zhaozeyu1995.github.io/index.md

 # Introduction

-I am a PhD student in the [Centre for Speech Technology Research](https://www.cstr.ed.ac.uk/), School of Informatics, the University of Edinburgh, supervised by [Prof Peter Bell](https://homepages.inf.ed.ac.uk/pbell1/) and [Dr Hiroshi Shimodaira](https://homepages.inf.ed.ac.uk/hshimoda/).
+I am a PhD student at the [Centre for Speech Technology Research](https://www.cstr.ed.ac.uk/), School of Informatics, the University of Edinburgh, supervised by [Prof Peter Bell](https://homepages.inf.ed.ac.uk/pbell1/).
 My research interest lies in **Automatic Speech Recognition (ASR)**, especially **End-to-End ASR**.
-For more information, please refer to my [CV](https://zhaozeyu1995.github.io/pdf/cv.pdf) (updated 19 January 2024).
+For more information, please refer to my [CV](https://zhaozeyu1995.github.io/pdf/cv.pdf) (updated 29 February 2024).

 # Recent Work and News

-* I am now working on a [differentiable WFST-based ASR framework](https://github.com/ZhaoZeyu1995/Waterfall) where the topology can be changed with almost no constraint.
+* Two papers accepted in XAI-SA Workshop ICASSP 2024.
+See you in South Korea!

-* Just attended INTERSPEECH 2023 in Dublin, Ireland
+* I am now working on a new **differentiable WFST-based ASR toolkit** where the topology can be freely defined.

 # Education